rishitagudapati/CPA/README.md

 # Collaborative Playlist Analyzer
 This program takes data from any collaborative playlist on Spotify and produces some interesting plots.
-Here some things you can do with it!
+Here are some things you can do with it!
 All of the functions with input take one string: a name, "all", or "total"

 ## make pie charts showing the genre distribution: